openhwgroup/cva6/docs/04_cv32a65x_design/source/port_issue_read_operands.rst

    * - ``lsu_ready_i``
      - in
-     - load store unit is ready
+     - Load Store Unit is ready
      - TO_BE_COMPLETED
      - logic

    * - ``lsu_valid_o``
      - out
-     - load store unit result is valid
+     - Load Store Unit result is valid
      - TO_BE_COMPLETED
      - logic

    * - ``mult_valid_o``
      - out
-     - mult result is valid
+     - Mult result is valid
      - TO_BE_COMPLETED
      - logic